Artist06/Diabetes-Prediction-Model/README.md

 Acknowledgment
 The dataset used in this project is from the Pima Indians Diabetes Database.
 Thanks to siddharthan(youtube) for teaching concepts with great clarity.

-The dataset used in this project is from the Pima Indians Diabetes Database.